-Dealers may enroll in our Portfolio Program by (1) paying an up-front, one-time fee of \$9,850, or (2) agreeing to allow us to retain 50% of their first accelerated Dealer Holdback payment.
+Beginning August 5, 2019, Dealers may enroll in our Portfolio Program without incurring an enrollment fee.
+Prior to August 5, 2019, Dealers enrolled in our Portfolio Program by (1) paying an up-front, one-time fee of \$9,850, or (2) agreeing to allow us to retain 50% of their accelerated Dealer Holdback payment(s) on the first 100 Consumer Loan assignments.

 Access to the Purchase Program is typically only granted to Dealers that meet one of the following:

-- received first accelerated Dealer Holdback payment under the Portfolio Program; - franchise dealership; or - independent dealership that meets certain criteria upon enrollment.
+- assigned at least 100 Consumer Loans under the Portfolio Program; - franchise dealership; or - independent dealership that meets certain criteria upon enrollment.